Read Me First: Welcome!

 CHIPS (Coding & Hands-on Integrated Projects)—“learn by doing” programming-related assignments.
 If you adopt Codio for the course, the assignments are preconfigured including auto-graders.
 You can also use the assignments manually outside of Codio, without the preconfigured autograders.

-Per-chapter activity worksheets (with instructor solutions) for flipped-classroom or small group work
+Per-chapter (with instructor solutions) for flipped-classroom or small group work

 Per-chapter quizzes (see separate page in this book describing them) consisting of mostly multiple-choice questions to test understanding.
 You can modify and deliver the quizzes via PrairieLearn, or use legacy materials to generate the quizzes yourself.